bkbilly/mqtt-network-scanner/README.md

 # Tech details
 Sends ARP requests to get the IP and MAC of each device through the `arp-scan` command and for each offline device, it checks if it is actually offline with ICMP (ping).
 There were more pythonic ways to run the arp scan like the `scapy`, but the results on Linux were not so accurate.

+Every ARP scan needs root permitions because it is using a promiscuous mode to monitor the network and create custom packages, so you need sudo to run this app.

 # Installation
 [TBD]